jmiramont/benchmarks-detection-denoising/README.md

 ```

-If you want to test your method using different sets of parameters, you can make the function `get_parameters()` to return a list with the desired input parameters.
+If you want to test your method using different sets of parameters, you can also make the function `get_parameters()` to return a list with the desired input parameters.

 In the last part of the file you can define a task and a name for your method: